 What Seats Work Best for Little Ones?

-Find out if your airline has a policy that allows parents with children to board and exit first.
-If so, choose aisle seats near the back, but not at the very back of the plane.
+In my opinion, the best seats for flying with a toddler are aisle seats near the back, but not at the very back of the plane.
 This will allow you to go to the bathroom easily but reduce the noise of other passengers waiting to go.

 When we’re stressed, our bodies become more prone to illnesses like the common cold or flu.
 Don’t complicate traveling with a toddler on a plane by becoming ill before you leave.
 Avoid getting sick by boosting your immune system and reducing stress.